This post is sponsored by Pine Brand mung bean starch and tapioca starch.

 If serving right away:

-- Divide the noodles into a serving bowl or cup, add jackfruit, then add syrup to your liking (start with 2 Tbsp per serving), and about 4 Tbsp of the coconut milk.
+- Divide the noodles into a serving bowl or cup, add jackfruit, then add syrup to your liking (start with 2 tablespoon per serving), and about 4 tablespoon of the coconut milk.
 If possible, let it sit for 15 mins or so and the noodles will absorb some of the sweetness and will taste better overall.
 Add a lot of ice and stir well, allowing it to really chill before you eat.
 Eat with a big bubble tea straw or a spoon.
 Put out extra syrup for people to add more if desired.

 If not serving right away: